 Pin the Tail on the Bunny You could also try a game of ‘Pin the Tail on the Bunny’!
 Popular website Sugar and Charm even has a free template that you can download here.

 If you can get your hands on some eggs, why not have an egg decorating competition?
 You can hard boil your eggs, but it would probably be best to blow them and then you don't waste them.
 You can do this by poking a hole with a skewer in both ends of the egg making one hole slightly bigger and then blow through the small hole over a bowl to catch the egg yolk and white coming out of the bigger hole.
 Be careful not to blow too hard because the egg will crack.
 Once all the insides are out, put the eggs in the fridge for later and then you can start painting and decorating your eggs however you like.

 Get creative and create your own Easter cards using felt tips, crayons, pens, paints and a bit of glitter if you have it!
 Online educational publishing house Twinkl has some lovely free resources to download on it’s website, including this free Easter Themes Colouring Pack.

 Why not get comfy and enjoy a family Easter film?
 Two of our favourites are Peter Rabbit and Hop.
 You could make the event even more special by making cinema tickets for the event and enjoying popcorn and other favourite cinema snacks and drinks.
-Maybe you could order a takeaway in too?
-Hop is being broadcast on ITV2 at 5:15pm on Good Friday.
-Peter Rabbit is being broadcast on E4 at 3:10pm on Easter Sunday.

 Learn more about fostering in Rotherham